WHAT IS THE FARMYARD?

 Who: The farmyard is open to explorers of all ages and walks of life.
 If you are 3, 30, or 93 and have always wondered what it would be like to milk a cow on a balmy summer day, join us!

 Where: The Family Farmyard is located behind the Education Barn on the Valley Farm at Pineland.
-Tickets are $5 per person and can be purchased at the Market and Welcome Center.
-With your farm pass you have access to the farm all day long (10am-4pm) and imagine this, all of the cow kisses you could dream of!
+Tickets are $5 per person and can be purchased at the Smokehouse.
+With your farm pass you have access to the farm for 2 hours and imagine this, all of the cow kisses you could dream of!

 Why: In an increasingly busy and disconnected world we feel it is more important now than ever to stay connected to the natural world around us.
 Here at Pineland it is our mission to: